Reviewers evaluate articles in their specialist areas, and provide an opinion that is weighed against the opinion of one or more additional reviewers.

 Independent Researcher, Spain

 Nick Chown is an independent autism advocate, mentor, researcher and trainer.
-He has undertaken research on support for students with autism at university, barriers to learning for students with autism in further education, autism awareness in the police service, viva protocols for doctoral students with autism, and diagnostic pathways for autistic adults.
-His most recent published research – undertaken in conjunction with various university colleagues – involved the development of a framework for "inclusive" research in autism.
-In addition to leading a team of independent researchers in the field of autism, he has also been engaged with a university project mentoring autistic adults.
-He is currently undertaking an investigation of autism research over the past 20 years and writing entries for an encyclopaedia of autism.
-His book entitled Understanding and Evaluating Autism Theory was published in November 2016.
+He has undertaken research on support and barriers to learning for autistic students at college and university, autism awareness in the police service, viva protocols for autistic doctoral students, diagnostic pathways for autistic adults, led a team which developed a framework for participatory and emancipatory (“inclusive”) research in autism.
+He leads an independent team of autism researchers which is currently investigating support for autistic students in United Kingdom secondary schools.
+Nick’s book Understanding and Evaluating Autism Theory was published by Jessica Kingsley Publishers in November 2016.
+He has written various journal articles and contributed entries to an encyclopaedia of autism.
 He is a member of the editorial board of the Journal of Autism and Developmental Disorders.
-Prior to all this he had a lengthy career in corporate risk management.
+Nick had a lengthy career in corporate risk management prior to developing his interest in autism.

 University of Saskatchewan, Canada